-This exclusive piece explores 12 extremely easy ways couples improved their sex life.
+This exclusive piece explores 12 simple tips to make your sex more interesting.
 And the best part?
 None of these will take much work at all.
 What could be more fun than experimenting in the bedroom or taking a trip out of town together?

 If you’ve noticed a decline in sexual satisfaction, practice being present with your partner using hugs, handholding, foot rubs, deep eye-contact, massages, and other affectionate touches throughout the day.
 Get playful, wrestle, play grab-ass, and be spontaneous with your touch.
 Try touching each other with no sexual agenda and see how this makes you feel.
 It is good to see how comfortable you are with closeness and touch when sex is not involved.